 - 1. Verify that there is no flow restriction in the vent line of the analyzer. - 2.
 Increase the flow rate through analyzer if the reading goes down it indicates a leak in the incoming sample line or the cell block.
 Use "SnoopTM" or equivalent to check all the fittings back to the gas source. - 3.
 Leak test all external fittings with "SnoopTM" soap solution or equivalent. - 4.
 Verify that the gas flow rate is correct.
 (0.1 to 2 SCFH) - 5.
 Oxygen diffusion can be a serious problem.
-Verify that no plastic tubing or other plastic components are used in a trace gas system, including diaphragms of pressure regulators, packing of valves etc. For percent applications, similar problems may be experienced with silicone tubing.
-Use TeflonTM or TygonTM or similar high quality tubing.
+Verify that no silicone tubing or other dubious components are used in a gas system, including diaphragms of pressure regulators, packing of valves etc. Use TeflonTM or TygonTM or similar high quality tubing.